How To Vent Microwave Outside [Step By Step Guide]

 Away from Refrigerator

 A microwave and refrigerator quite contradict in purpose.
-You don't want to put them near each other, as the refrigerator may absorb the heat from the microwave and cause the food inside to get spoiled.
+You don't want to put them near each other, as the fridge may absorb the heat from the microwave and cause the food inside to get spoiled.
 Consider giving space between them for efficient function.

 On the Countertop